-Wakeup by PME# of PCI:
+Wake-up by PME# of PCI:

 Two options are available: Disabled or Enabled.
 The default setting is Enabled.
-When set to Enabled, any event related to PCI cards (PME) will power on the system.
+When set to Enabled, any event affecting from PCI card (PME) will awaken a system that has powered down.

-Wake-Up by Ring:
+Resume by Ring: